 Unless otherwise noted, all comparisons for more or less likely are compared to the National results.
 Regional results are based off of 1,500 respondents (LGBTQ+ and Non-LGBTQ+ responses have been weighted to be age-representative for each audience in each region).
 National results are based off of 600 respondents representative of each audience (LGBTQ+ vs Non-LGBTQ+).

 States in the Western region included: Alaska, California, Colorado, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, Washington, Wyoming.

 Legal status of the Lesbian, Gay and Bisexual Community

-Idaho does not have statewide legislation that explicitly protects LGBT+ people from discrimination.
+Idaho does not have statewide legislation that explicitly protects LGBTQ+ people from discrimination.

 Idaho does not prohibit employment discrimination based on sexual orientation and gender identity.

 There is no statewide legislation that protects state employees from discrimination on the basis of sexual orientation or gender identity.